 The contest helps develop a corporate culture where employees actively propose ideas.
 Today, we have a system that enables KADOKAWA Group employees to propose new businesses and operational improvements at any time.

 DWANGO Co., Ltd. organizes the Ideathon/Hackathon for the KADOKAWA Group’s employees.
 Employees who choose to gather to discuss a specific theme, share ideas and refine them to implement them as a project.
 Initially, DWANGO alone held the event, before it expanded to the entire KADOKAWA Group in July 2022.
-To date, the Ideathon/Hackathon has been held seven times, resulting in the collection of a total of 134 ideas as of October 2024.
+To date, the Ideathon/Hackathon has been held nine times, resulting in the collection of a total of 176 ideas as of March 31, 2025.
 The themes of the Ideathon/Hackathon widely range from things the employees wish to have to social media, the World Cup, health and gamification.
 The Ideathon/Hackathon helps employees come up with new plans because it enables participants to experience benefits such as the stimulation of communication to facilitate work, the acquisition of innovative new insights through interactions between the KADOKAWA Group companies and opportunities to experience the fun of making things from nothing.

 Online forms, email consultation offices and other features are also available to enable employees to directly submit opinions and questions to the president.
 They help build an open, innovative environment.